 I feel that a man may be happy in this world, and I know that this world is a world of imagination and vision.
 I see every thing I paint in this world, but everybody does not see alike.
-To the eyes of a miser a guineas is more beautiful than the sun, and a bag worn with the use of money has more beautiful proportions than a vine filled with grapes.
+To the eyes of a miser a guinea is more beautiful than the sun, and a bag worn with the use of money has more beautiful proportions than a vine filled with grapes.
 The tree which moves some to tears of joy is in the eyes of others only a green thing which stands in the way.

 William Blake to the Reverend Dr J Trusler, 23 August 1799

-What does the letter sent on 23 August tell us about Blake?
+What does the letter dated 23 August tell us about Blake?

-In this letter Blake sets out how his mind worked.
-Particularly the statement ‘I see every thing I paint in this world’, refers to Blake’s eidetic vision - seeing as real and concrete the images which appeared to him as visions.
-But he describes these visions also as an act of will: people can see beauty either in a coin or in the sun, Nature as ‘all Ridicule and Deformity’ (and here he is referring to works by artists such as Gillray and Rowlandson – the ‘caricature prints’ that have ‘perverted’ Trusler’s eye), while Blake says ‘by these I shall not regulate my proportions’.
-There are echoes in these direct words of the challenging statements in The Marriage of Heaven and Hell (1790).
+In the letter dated 23 August Blake sets out how his mind worked.
+The statement ‘I see every thing I paint in this world’, probably refers to the fact that Blake experienced his hallucinatory visions as real and concrete.
+But he describes these visions also as an act of will: people can choose to see beauty either in a coin or in the sun, Nature as ‘all Ridicule and Deformity’.
+He defends his radically imaginative outlook:

-On the outside of the letter Dr Trusler has written ‘Blake dimmed by superstition’; while Blake clearly had a dim view of Trusler’s view of art, calling it ‘caricature’.
+On the outside of the letter Dr Trusler has written ‘Blake dimmed by superstition’.

 - Full title: